darkhedmatim/reactos/reactos/bootdata/readme.txt

 -------------------

-ReactOS is an Open Source effort to develop a quality operating system that is compatible with applications and drivers written for the Microsoft Windows NT family of operating systems (NT4, 2000, XP, 2003).
+ReactOS is an Open Source effort to develop a quality operating system that is compatible with Windows NT applications and drivers.

 Website: http://www.reactos.com